JavaScript Promise.any()

 • The promise2 is fulfilled to value v2 at t2.

-• The Promise.any() returns the a promise that resolves to a value v2 which is the result of the promise2.
+• The Promise.any() returns the promise that resolves to a value v2 which is the result of the promise2.
 Note that the Promise.any() method ignores the rejected promise (promise1).

 In this diagram: